 Societal discrimination against LGBTQI+ persons was a problem, and it was exacerbated by religious and traditional beliefs.
 Medical facilities often refused to provide care to members of the transgender community, and LGBTQI+ individuals were occasionally victims of verbal and physical abuse, according to LGBTQI+ organizations.
 There were no reports the government responded to societal violence and discrimination against LGBTQI+ persons.

 LGBTQI+ organizations had no legal status in the country but existed unofficially with no reported harassment.
 There were no reports of government or societal violence against such organizations.

 a.
 Freedom of Association and the Right to Collective Bargaining

-The law allows workers to form and join independent unions, except for public employees and essential workers, such as magistrates, police, military, and other security personnel, who may not join unions.
+The law allows workers to form and join independent unions, except for public employees and essential workers, such as magistrates, police, military, and other security personnel.
 The law provides unions the right to conduct their activities without interference.

 The government generally respected freedom of association and the right to collective bargaining.
 The government generally respected the right of unions to conduct activities without interference.
 Unions have the right to bargain directly with employers and industry associations for wages and other benefits.
 Worker organizations were independent of the government and political parties.
 There were no reports of strikebreaking during the year.
 Government resources to enforce labor laws were not sufficient to protect workers’ rights.